tote93/TMDB-Film-Database/README.md

 # Features

+- [x] It is possible to navigate between films/series pressing shift+mousewhell or using trackpad.
 - [x] Allow search pressing Enter key and clickSearch.
 - [x] Dont allow special characters in input search.
 - [x] Folder scafolding.